php-dev-br/laravel-doc-pt-br/validation.md

 <a name="rule-digits-between"></a>
 #### digits_between:_min_,_max_

-The field under validation must be _numeric_ and must have a length between the given _min_ and _max_.
+The field under validation must have a length between the given _min_ and _max_.

 <a name="rule-dimensions"></a>
 #### dimensions